krisnova/knobs/README.md

 _This is a work in progress.
 Pull requests accepted_

+## Our Message

+     The world is different.
+Which means in-person events aren't going to be what they used to be.

+     Right now there is a gap in the industry when it comes time to managing high quality digital events that are open, safe, fun, collaborative, and effective.
+Recordings and zoom calls will never be able to replace the energy of an in person event.

+     As an open source engineer, and Kubernetes expert I believe our community can come together to solve this problem in a healthy and powerful way.

+     This project is our work on doing just that.

+        _Kris Nóva_

 ## Project components

 The `knobs` project will be composed of the following components that can be composed together for live production and recording on Kubernetes like systems.